Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 On Windows, grab an installer from here: https://git-scm.com/download/win and go with the default options (there will be a lot of option screens).

-On Mac and Linux, it's pre-installed.
+On Mac and Linux, it is pre-installed.

 To check if Git is installed in your environment, open the shell or terminal of your choice and: